Dear Your Teen:

 It is, however, important that she have another try.
 She can’t learn from the consequences unless she is given the opportunity to try again.
 And that may be very hard for you as you wonder whether she has actually learned anything.

-It seems that you are also wondering how to set up a consequence in advance that might prevent your daughter from making irresponsible decisions.
+It seems that you are also wondering how to set up an appropriate consequence in advance that might prevent your daughter from making irresponsible decisions.
 You need to establish an imposed consequence that is set up ahead of time.
 Hopefully, the threat of the consequence will act as a deterrent.

 In your daughter’s case, an example of imposed consequence could be: “If you choose to be reckless with your computer, you will only be allowed to use the family computer.
 You will need to pay for the repairs on your broken computer or for the purchase of a new one.”
 State the imposed consequence and then leave the power in the hands of your daughter.